matthew-tfs/mjcb.io/content/blog/00042-apple-silicon-one-year-later-part-1.md

 | Dimensions       | 4.60 cm x 36.20 cm x 28.40 cm          |
 | Weight           | 3.59 kg                                |

 The Compaq Presario R3210CA was fairly basic compared to modern laptops, shipping with only 256 MB of RAM and with a fairly low-end AMD Athlon XP mobile processor.
 It was definitely a product of it's time, shipping with a Parallel port on the back of the laptop.
 Consumer printers at the time did not always use USB, so Parallel ports were commonly used and present on laptops to support printers.
-The only surprise was that there was no Serial port, as there was definitely enough room to have one on the laptop.
+The only surprise was that there was no serial port, as there was definitely enough room to have one on the laptop.

 The two main issues that I had with the laptop was that it weighed over 8 pounds and had less than 2 hours of battery life with the supplied battery, so it wasn't exactly portable compared to modern laptops.
 I used it when I was in University and I always had to take the AC adapter with me in order to make it through the day.